 Where We Work

-The Fox Demo Farms Network works in the Lower Fox River Basin…
+The Fox Demo Farms Network works in the Lower Fox River Watershed…

-So, what is a river basin?
+So, what is a watershed?

-Lower Fox River Basin:
+Lower Fox River Watershed:

-The Fox Demo Farms Network is located in the Lower Fox River Basin, which starts at the outlet of Lake Winnebago and flows northeast for 39 miles where it empties into Lower Green Bay.
+The Fox Demo Farms Network is located in the Lower Fox River Watershed, which starts at the outlet of Lake Winnebago and flows northeast for 39 miles where it empties into Lower Green Bay.

 tmdl-map